azoth-lang/azoth.language.reference/src/function-types.md

 will be supported), use some sort of special erased type that only still has a capability and is unsafe (`Any` may not work because upcasting to it could change the vtable pointer?).
 This could also provide a way to have true function pointers for C interop with `@() -> void` etc.

-## Function Type Capabilities

-The capabilities of a function type are really the capability of the closure passed to the function.
-There are five function type capabilities.

-The `iso` capability indicates that the closure will be consumed by the function.
-Thus the closure is or contains isolated values.
-An `iso` function can only be invoked once.
-Calling it effectively moves the function reference into the called function leaving behind `void`.
-The closure may still contain mutable references and calling the function may mutate objects reachable from the closure.

-The `own` capability indicates that the closure has drop types in it and it makes the function a drop type.
-The closure may still contain mutable references and calling the function may mutate objects reachable from the closure.

-The `mut` capability indicates that the closure contains `mut` types and calling the function may mutate objects reachable from the closure.

-The read capability indicates that the closure is read and calling the function will not mutate any objects reachable from the closure.

-The `const` capability indicates that the closure contains only `const` and `id` values.
-Calling it will not not mutate any objects reachable from the closure.
-Furthermore, it is safe to pass `const` function references between threads.

-## Function Type Subtyping

-Function types are contravariant in their parameter types and covariant in their return types.
-That is if `F1 <: F2` then for each parameter `Px`, `F2.Px <: F1.Px`.
-And `F1.Return <: F2.Return`.

-The `lent` attribute of the parameters also comes into play.
-For `F1 <: F2`, any lent parameters of `F2` must also be lent in `F1`.
-The inverse is not the case.
-A subtype function can have more lent parameters since this is an additional restriction on the behavior of the function.

-The capability of a function is essentially contravariant thus for function types `const <: read <: mut <: iso` and `mut <: own`.
-Note that `own` is not a subtype of `iso` because `own` makes a function a drop type while `iso` doesn't.
-Also, this is not fully contravariant because `const <: read`.
-This is because the function reference also has a hidden reference to the closure.
-That closure must be `const` to be passed between threads.